speedyk-005/chunklet-py/CONTRIBUTING.md

 # Contributing to `chunklet`

-First off, thank you for considering contributing to SQAnnoy DB!
-It's people like you that make SQAnnoy DB such a great tool.
+First off, thank you for considering contributing to `Chunklet`!
+It's people like you that make `Chunklet` such a great tool.

 ## Where do I go from here?